POL.4.0.1 FINANCE (Ratified 29.05.2023)

 REFERENCE CHECKS

-The school will enter into working relationships with reputable agencies, once a reference check has been carried out and all supporting documentation has been submitted by the agency, i.e. an Agency Application Form, and other supporting documentation the school deems necessary.
+The school will enter into working relationships with reputable agencies, once two reference check have been carried out and all supporting documentation has been submitted by the agency, i.e. an Agency Application Form, and other supporting documentation the school deems necessary.
 Results of reference checks will be recorded by international staff.

 ETHICAL CONDUCT